gigahedron-book/fractionalCalculus/README.md

-# fractionalCalculus
 Supplemental material for book:

 Fractional Calculus - An Introduction for physicists 4th edition

 Richard Herrmann

 World Scientific Publishing, Singapore (2025) 872pp.

 r.herrmann@gigahedron.fractionalcalculus.org

 Fractional calculus provides us with a set of axioms and methods to extend the concept of a derivative operator from integer order n to arbitrary order α, where α is a real or complex value.